 There is no effort to see the heart of the other person.
 There is no interest in acknowledging the other’s goodwill and noble decision.
 There is zero consideration of what the other person is sacrificing to help others.

 The Pharisee is offended by inoffensive behavior.
 He licks his wounds for days and refuses to look for a creative alternative like taking dad and his kids skiing instead of his wife.
 Instead, he remains toxic and judgmental toward his wife.
 He remains self-righteous and angry.
 He looks for ways to punish and guilt-trip his wife.

 So . . .
 The Pharisee is not an accommodating person in the face of the apparent lack of love and respect.
 The Pharisee does not discern the facts of the situation.
 The Pharisee is easily offended based on how the Pharisee feels.
 After all, to some Pharisees their feelings are the voice of God.
 When they feel offended, they conclude the other person is being offensive.
 When they feel unloved and disrespected, they brand the other person as unloving and disrespectful.
 Case closed.
 Sadly, the inoffensive behavior offends them!

 Note: we are addressing inoffensive behavior, not offensive behavior.
-In this blog, respond only to “inoffensive” actions.
 Please do not shift the subject to,”Well, what about the person who is truly offensive?
 You have said nothing about about my spouse who is offensive.
 I refuse to be accommodating and I am not a Pharisee.”
-That’s an excellent question and concern but we are not addressing that here so please stay on the topic of inoffensive conduct.
+That’s an excellent question and concern but we are not addressing that here.